The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 49) Gloves - If it's going to be chilly, consider bringing some gloves with you!
 Cold hands can be really uncomfortable and inconvenient.
 (You can also bring some disposable hand warmers to sitck in the gloves to keep your fingers extra toasty!)

 50) Extra Undies - And last but not least my friends, fresh undies for each day backpacking for the win!
 That’s truly my number one hygiene tip!
-BRANWYN makes the best hiking undies, so get a couple pairs!
+BRANWYN makes awesome hiking undies, so get a couple pairs!

 DON’T FORGET!
 DOWNLOAD A PRINTABLE VERSION OF THE ABOVE BACKPACKING PACKING LIST BELOW: